Updated May 2022

 As part of the initial evaluation of your child, the evaluation team is required to develop an evaluation plan that will review existing information available about your child.
 This can include information you provide, classroom assessments and observations, and information about interventions tried and their success.
 The evaluation plan must also determine what additional information is needed to determine if your child is eligible for special education.

-Review the results of the MFE.
-After the evaluation of your child is done, a written evaluation team (MFE) report is done.
+Review the results of the initial evaluation.
+After the evaluation of your child is done, a written evaluation team (Initial evaluation) report is done.
 This report summarizes the evaluations of your child and the recommendations of the evaluators, and determines whether your child is eligible for special education.
-You will have a meeting to discuss the results of the MFE and evaluation team report.
+You will have a meeting to discuss the results of the initial evaluation and evaluation team report.
 You must receive a copy of this report within 30 days of the completion of the report and prior to the IEP meeting to write your child's IEP.

 Determine if your child meets the eligibility criteria.
 The evaluation team must determine whether your child meets the eligibility criteria for special education.
 The eligibility criteria are determined by state law and include: cognitive disability (mental retardation), hearing impairment including deafness, speech or language impairment, visual impairment including blindness, emotional disturbance, orthopedic impairment, autism, traumatic brain injury, other health impairment, specific learning disability, deaf-blindness, and multiple disabilities.